obophenotype/cell-ontology/docs/editing_guidelines.md

 ## Synonyms
-Extensive addition of synonyms help searching.
-Add as many synonyms as you like.
+Extensive addition of synonyms help “findability” of terms when search.
+Synonyms can and should be added liberally.

 Guidelines on the type of synonyms:

 1. Use an _exact_ synonym when the name and the synonym can be used interchangeably, at least in a given context.
 This includes the case where the synonym is an abbreviation that, in a broader context, could have a different meaning.
 For example, _DPM_  can be an exact synonym of _dorsal pharyngeal muscle cell_, even though “DPM” could have many more meanings generally, because in the context where “dorsal pharyngeal muscle cell” is used, “DPM” is commonly used interchangeably to refer to these cells.
 2. There is no expectation that exact synonyms should be unique across the entire ontology.
 For example, in the _Drosophila_ Anatomy Ontology _DPM_ is also an exact synonym of _mushroom body dorsal paired medial cell_.
 3. Be mindful of the “directionality” of the _narrow_ and _broad_ types of synonyms.
 They qualify the _synonym_, not the original term.
-For example, saying that _dmd5_ is a narrow synonym of _abdominal dorsal multidendritic neuron_ means that “dmd5“ refers to a narrower concept than _abdominal dorsal multidendritic neuron_, not the other way around.
+For example, saying that “peripheral blood mononuclear cell” is a narrow synonym of “mononuclear cell” means that “peripheral blood mononuclear cell“ refers to a narrower concept than “mononuclear cell”, not the other way around.
 4. The _related_ type may be used for other cases where the overlap between the synonym and the term name may be unclear, but you want people to find the term when they are searching for the synonym.

 ## Considerations on style
 The following considerations apply both to all human-readable fields (names, textual definitions, comments, synonyms).

-* **US english or British english?** Where there are differences in the accepted spelling between english and US usage, use the US form.
-British english variants of the labels may be added as synonyms (e.g., a term labelled “epithelial cell of esophagus” may have “epithelial cell of oesophagus” as an exact synonym).
+* **United States (US) English or British English?** Where there are differences in the accepted spelling between British and US English, use the US form.
+British English variants of the labels may be added as synonyms (e.g., a term labelled “epithelial cell of esophagus” may have “epithelial cell of oesophagus” as an exact synonym).
 * **Use of jargon.** The aim of the ontology is to provide useable descriptions and links to the reader.
-Consequently, try to avoid obscure jargon or pretentious latin/greek, especially where widely understood, plain alternatives exist.
+Consequently, try to avoid obscure jargon or pretentious Latin/Greek, especially where widely understood, plain alternatives exist.
 Where it will aid searching, such terms may be added to synonyms and/or as asides in the “gloss” part of definitions.
-* **That or which?** These are so interchangead that there isn’t really a rule anymore.
+* **That or which?** These are so interchangeable that there isn’t really a rule anymore.
 But as a guideline, use “which” after a comma (e.g., “this study, which cost $10,000, was a success”), and “that” when no comma is used (e.g., “the study that cost $10,000 was a success”).
 * **Use of hyphens.** Yes to those that help clarity (e.g., “posterior-most”) and those that are regularly used/accepted in the literature.
-Generally, no hyphens after prefixes such as “sub”, “mid”, “semi”, “hemi”, etc. (e.g., “hemidesmosome” instead of “hemi-desmosome”), unless it helps with clarity (e.g. “multi-innervated”).
+Generally, no hyphens after prefixes such as “sub”, “mid”, “semi”, “hemi”, etc. (e.g., “hemidesmosome” instead of “hemi-desmosome”), unless it helps with clarity (e.g., “multi-innervated”).
 No hyphens for composed location adjectives (e.g., “posteroanterior”), unless there are more than two compounds (e.g., “ventro-posterolateral”).
 * **Abbreviations.** Avoid abbreviations, contractions, and symbols born out of laziness, such as `&`, `+`, or `vs` for “versus”.
-Avoid abbreviations unless they’re self-explanatory, commonly understood, or they really do help to reduce the amount of typing enough to enhance readibility.
+Avoid abbreviations unless they are self-explanatory, commonly understood, or they really do help to reduce the amount of typing enough to enhance readability.
 Use full chemical element names, not symbols (e.g., “hydrogen” instead of “H+”, “copper” instead of “Cu”, etc.).
 For biomolecules, spell out the term wherever practical (e.g., “fibroblast growth factor” instead of “FGF”).
-Abbreviations are of course always acceptable in synonyms, in cases where the abbreviation _is_ the synonym.
+Abbreviations are acceptable in synonyms, in cases where the abbreviation _is_ the synonym.

 ## Cross-references to the literature